 The treasure trove of the ancient city (built some 7,000 years ago) contains artifacts from much of human history.
 The assumption of the film seems to be that this city has not been occupied by its extra-dimensional architects for most of that time, yet even the oldest of these artifacts (Sumerian) dates from no more than 8,000 YBP, and most are from much later (Buddha-figures no earlier than 2,800 YBP).
 Tjis only makes sense if the ED's or their agents have been collecting well into recorded historical periods.

 When the skeletons of the Inter-Dementional beings are coming together as one, only 11 of the skeletons are shown combining with the first.
 This makes 12; in previous scenes however, it is stated, and shown that there are 13 of these creatures.
-Which thus, leaves us all to ponder the question: What happened to the 13th alien?

 The cemetery where Indy finds the Crystal Skull is revealed on a mountaintop overlooking the Nazca Lines during a thunderstorm.
 There are no mountains close enough to the plains of Nazca to allow for such a view as shown.
 Also, being an arid desert, there is no weather to speak of (wind or rain, much less thunderstorms) in Nazca, which is the reason why the drawings have not been eroded over the centuries.